 Monitoring Student Progress

 Regular monitoring and assessment provides teachers with the opportunity to ensure that students are operating at an instructional level during the formal teaching of reading.
 The Literacy Assess placed on the whole school monitoring tool in readiness for the next year.
-The Informal Prose Inventory (IPI) is to be used for SAER students in Years 3 - 6.
+The Informal Prose Inventory (IPI) is to be used for students in all Year levels.

 All students in PP - Year 6 will be assessed PAT Reading in Terms 1 and 3.
 Students who achieve below Stanine 3 might be ‘at risk’ and will be considered for Intervention following further assessment.
 Students who have been identified as ‘at risk’ readers will be involved in small group, intensive reading sessions within each teaching block.
 Education Assistants will be used to deliver these programs.
 Programs such as Mini Lit, MacqLit and Reading Tutor will be used with a focus on decoding, fluency and comprehension.